EKechei/aws-ec2-migration-terraform/README.md

 ![alt text](image.png)

 Run ````terraform init``` to initilialize terraform and then ``` terraform plan -generate-config-out =generated_resources.tf ``` to generate configuration files for the existing resource that Terraform will manage.

+A new Terraform file, **generated_resources.tf**, has been created, containing all the details related to the EC2 instance.
+Since you now have the resource code, you can copy the entire block from **generated_resources.tf** and replace the import block with it.